bob-fornal/work-notes/Cloud/AWS/CSAA/Advanced-S3-and-Athena.md

 ## S3 Analytics

-* S3 Analytics can be setup to help determine when to transition objects from Standard to Standard_IA.
+* S3 Analytics can be set up to help determine when to transition objects from Standard to Standard_IA.
 * This does not work for ONEZONE_IA or GLACIER.
-* The report us updated daily.
+* The report is updated daily.
 * It takes about 24 to 48-hours to first start.
 * It is a good first step to put together (or improve) Lifecycle Rules.